SecretDeveloper/TestDataGenerator.Core/src/templates/README.template.md

 ### Pattern Files
 Pattern files contain Named Patterns which can be used within Templates.
 TDG comes with a few pattern files contained within the 'tdg-patterns' folder and you can add your own if you wish.
 The files are structured as simple xml documents that should be pretty self explanatory.
 To use a pattern file you have created you need to add its path to a GenerationConfig object when using the library or as part of the configuration directive at the start of a template.
 You can also include them from the command line using the `-n` or `--namedpatterns` argument.

+**If you are adding TDG to a project using nuget and wish to use some of the named patterns defined in default.tdg-patterns you will need to change its build settings to "Content" and "Copy Always" to ensure it gets deployed with your application.**

 ### Commandline examples
 - Single repeating symbols using the following syntax